Skip to content

 Connecting… Opening TCP connection to 127.0.0.1:9100

-Creating agent… Sending CreateAgent with your workflow graph
+Creating agent… Sending CreateAgent with the selected component's resolved graph (workflow asset or inline)

 Ready Agent is live — input is enabled